Second Annual Houston Shock Symposium

 March 1–3, 2019

-The Houston Shock Symposium will be a dedicated cardiogenic shock symposium that encompasses interventionalists, advanced heart failure cardiologists, cardiothoracic surgeons, cardiac physiologists, cardiologists, and engineers (Faculty).
+The Houston Shock Symposium is a dedicated cardiogenic shock symposium that encompasses interventionalists, advanced heart failure cardiologists, cardiothoracic surgeons, cardiac physiologists, cardiologists, critical care physicians, and engineers.
 It is our aim to have world renowned experts in this field to share and advance knowledge, expertise, and vision to save lives and reduce shock’s unacceptable high mortality rate.

-The targeted audience are general cardiologists, advanced heart failure cardiologists, cardiothoracic surgeons, intensivists, fellows in training, and medical staff interested in the physiology, diagnosis, and management of cardiogenic shock.
+The First Annual Houston Shock symposium had over 45 national and international experts in the field of cardiogenic shock.
+Our targeted audience are critical care physicians, general cardiologists, advanced heart failure cardiologists, cardiothoracic surgeons, intensivists, fellows in training, and medical staff interested in the physiology, diagnosis, and management of cardiogenic shock.

-We invite you to share with a panel of experts and your peers a case in one of the following categories:
+We invite you to engage our panel of experts and attendees in one of the following discussion categories:

 - Acute myocardial infarction complicated by shock